Client-Side Web SDK

 method to return the collected phone number to the SDK.

-If the phone number was already delivered to the Prove server in the Start()
+If you passed the phone number in the Start()

 Call the reject("some error message")

 method to communicate to the SDK any issues while trying to obtain the phone number.
-Report an error if the user explicitly cancels the Instant Link transaction or presses the back button to leave the Instant Link start step dialog.
+Report an error if the customer cancels the Instant Link transaction or presses the back button to leave the Instant Link start step dialog.

-Once the user has made any edits to their pre-fill information, submit that information to the backend server so the Complete()
+Once the customer has made any edits to their prefill information, submit that information to the back end server so the Complete()

 Function Reference